VishalLokam/Terraform-Azure-Miniproject/README.md

     `terraform output vm_public_ip`
   Take a note of this Ip address.
 It will be use full in the next step
  > [!WARNING]
-  > Private key created after executing the terraform script doesn't work out of the box when trying to SSH into the VM when trying to login from Windows host.
+  > Private key created after executing the terraform script doesn't work out of the box when trying to SSH into the VM on Windows host.
   > - One workaround that works is to run __bash__ terminal from VS code and then execute commands in it or atleast the SSH command.
   > - Or change the file permissions manually from _Windows Explorer_.
 For more info Checkout the first solution [Windows SSH: Permissions for 'private-key' are too open]
   (https://superuser.com/questions/1296024/windows-ssh-permissions-for-private-key-are-too-open)